-The Foundation’s COVID-19 in Africa tracker gathers the latest data on COVID-19 cases, deaths, the population coverage of the vaccine doses administered so far, as well as the vaccine donation pledges made by G20 members.
+The Foundation’s COVID-19 in Africa tracker gathers the latest data on COVID-19 cases, deaths, vaccine doses administered so far, as well as the vaccine donation pledges made by G20 members.
 It is updated every two weeks.

 The data on COVID-19 cases and deaths is collected from the COVID-19 Data Repository by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 The data on vaccines is collected from the Bloomberg COVID-19 Vaccine Tracker.
 The data on vaccine donation pledges is collected from the Duke Global Health Innovation Center’s Launch and Scale Speedometer.

 Last updated: 13 January 2022

 COVID-19 confirmed cases and reported deaths in Africa (12 January 2022)

 Highest number of new cases per 1M population

 Lowest number of new cases per 1M population

 At the continental level, there has been a 0.1% increase in new cases however new deaths have increased by 83% during epidemiological week 1 (3 - 9 January 2022) compared to epidemiological week 52 (27 December 2021 - 2 January 2022).

 All regions but Northern Africa (+131%) have seen a decrease in new cases compared to the previous epidemic week.
 Of the six countries in Northern Africa, two have seen more than 200% increase in new cases with the strongest increase seen in Mauritania (+307%, +6,824 cases).